Green Card Application By Marriage to a U.S. Citizen:

 Newlywed couple walking arm in arm, with the bride holding a flower bouquet—symbolizing love and a new immigration journey.

 Marrying a U.S. citizen can be a life-changing event—not just emotionally but also in terms of legal immigration status.
+Obtaining lawful permanent residence through marriage allows the foreign spouse to live and work permanently in the U.S., and is a pathway to citizenship.
 One of the most common ways to obtain lawful permanent residency, also known as a Green Card, is through marriage to a U.S. citizen.
 While the process can seem complex and paperwork-heavy, understanding each step will help make the journey smoother and more manageable.

 What Are the Requirements for a Marriage-Based Green Card?